The cultural probes I came up with were for my friend who makes earrings out of clay.

 Lastly, a pen was provided as well as a notepad for additional notes that he has with regards to his practice.

-Dr Soh noted that the services provided in the patient’s home is limited as compared to the services in the clinic.
+Services: Dr Soh noted that the services provided in the patient’s home is limited as compared to the services in the clinic.
 He said that internal treatment, which refers to something that is similar to a usual visit to a doctor to diagnose ailments for the stomach or respiratory system or sicknesses such as flu, fevers is limited for home visits as the practitioner is unable to carry all the medications that can range up to 60-70 different types.

-The pain points Dr Soh wrote was mainly for the house visits as he mentioned that generally practicing TCM in the clinic itself is conducive as everything is at reach.
+Pain Points: The pain points Dr Soh wrote was mainly for the house visits as he mentioned that generally practicing TCM in the clinic itself is conducive as everything is at reach.
 However, for house visits, due to limited bag space, he could only limit the tools to bring along based on patients’ description of their illnesses to him prior to their appointment through phone calls or Whatsapp.
 Because there is no standard TCM bag, it sometimes can be disorganized and troublesome to have so many tools contained in his personal bag pack with limited slots that are catered to TCM tools.
+His bag was often heavy.
+He also talked about how certain treatments are limited such as the electrolysis machines stimulation due to difficulties in finding a power source that is of reach to the area where he carries out the treatment during house visits

-He noted that his patients generally did not have any complaints about receiving treatment at home, and services like acupuncture and cupping is done on the patient’s bed.
+Patients: He noted that his patients generally did not have any complaints about receiving treatment at home, and services like acupuncture and cupping is done on the patient’s bed.
 Dr Soh said that these patients are in their own homes and hence are in an environment that they are already familiar and comfortable with.

-We felt that there is definitely a gap that is overlooked for TCM practitioners.
+Our thoughts andfindings: We felt that there is definitely a gap that is overlooked for TCM practitioners.
 Photographers have special bags that are designed for their convenience and comfort, why do TCM practitioners not have that?
 This need was something that we can potentially meet if we could make a portable TCM studio for these TCM practitioners.
 Furthermore, in order to elevate the patient’s treatment experience, we wanted to not just increase their comfort during this treatment process, but rather create an environment that is something similar to a spa or massage experience to elevate the status of TCM as just an Eastern medical practice.

 Exploring Practitioners 1: Key Making – Loke Ting Wei